Hey! So nice to speak with you! Can you tell our readers a little bit more about yourself? Where are you originally from and where do you live now?

 What has been one of your biggest struggle building your business and how did you deal with it?

-Man, the biggest struggle has been figuring out how to scale without losing what makes us special.
 When COVID hit and I started Roshi Experience, it was just me doing everything - cooking, booking, customer service, sourcing ingredients, you name it.
 That worked fine when we were doing a few events a month, but as demand grew, I hit this wall where I literally couldn't be everywhere at once.
-The real wake-up call came when I had to turn down bookings because I was already committed, or worse, when I was so stretched thin that I wasn't giving clients the attention they deserved.
-I realized I was becoming the bottleneck in my own business, which was terrifying because everything I'd built was so dependent on me personally.
-So I brought in Cheloh as a VA to handle admin work and booking, then Fel for bookkeeping and more admin work.
-The hardest part was training contractor chefs to deliver the same level of experience I would - because it's not just about making good sushi, it's about understanding that whole Omotenashi philosophy.
-What really helped was creating systems and being okay with things not being perfect right away.
-I had to accept that growth meant some growing pains, but the alternative was staying small forever.
-It's still a work in progress, but I've learned that sometimes you have to let go a little to grow a lot.
+The real wake-up call came when I had to turn down bookings because I was already committed, so I brought in Cheloh as my personal VA to handle admin work and booking, then Fel for bookkeeping.

 What was your favorite music artist and athlete growing up?